estebanPalomares88/javaTraining/README.md

 # javaTraining

-this is the repository to test UI and api using java and through serenity framework.
+### This is the repository to test UI and api using java and through serenity framework.
 UI testing use selenium and API testing use rest assured.